 So, the fundamental equation of this entire subscription financing is that you need to get a profitable Annual Recurring Revenue with this financing.
 So, how is that equation done?

-Take the current year’s ARR and add Annual Contract Value (ACV) to it.
+Take the current year’s ARR and add Annual Contract Value (ACV).
 Now subtract the Churn (example, lost customers, down selling, etc.).
 It gives the financial picture of your business with this new capital and the value of ARR for the following year.

 ARRn + ACV – Churn = ARRn+1